 - Enable advanced PrivateSend interface

-Enabling this option changes the PrivateSend mixing interface on the Overview tab of the Dash Core wallet to include more information, such as the remaining keys, percentage completion and current operation.
+Enabling this option changes the PrivateSend interface on the Overview tab of the Dash Core wallet to include more information, such as the remaining keys, percentage completion and current operation.
 See here for a full explanation of how to use PrivateSend.

 - Show popups for PrivateSend transactions